How to Grow and Care for Locust Trees

 Creative Uses

 Locust trees are not only beautiful but also versatile.
-Here are some creative uses for them:
+Here are some practical uses for them:

 In Gardens